What is it?

 Focused questions: 40 minutes

-Now it's time to dig deeper.
-Spend a good chunk of time asking focused questions to gather detailed insights and opinions.
-Encourage the interviewee(s) to share their thoughts, experiences, and any relevant examples they may have.
+Allocate a substantial amount of time to ask targeted questions that unlock detailed insights and opinions.
+Encourage the interviewee(s) to openly share their thoughts, experiences, and any pertinent examples they may have encountered along their journey.

 5